Last updated on September 22, 2025

 Accessing Diverse Commercial Real Estate through DSTs

 Delaware Statutory Trusts (DSTs) offer individual investors an unprecedented opportunity to access a diverse range of commercial real estate (CRE) options that are typically financially inaccessible to them.
-By pooling resources, investors can acquire shares in a trust that holds large-scale, institutional-quality real estate, spanning from multifamily complexes to retail spaces, and from industrial warehouses to office buildings.
+Investors pool their resources to acquire shares in a trust that holds large-scale, institutional-quality real estate, spanning from multifamily complexes to retail spaces, and from industrial warehouses to office buildings.

 For investors looking to diversify their portfolio beyond the volatility of the stock market, DSTs provide a gateway to the stable returns and potential appreciation associated with CRE.
 The investment is not just about diversification, but also about the potential for competitive income streams from assets like a fully leased Amazon fulfillment center or a multifamily property in a prime location.